cannonkeys/ck-docs/docs/bluepill-build.md

 ## Blue Pill Headers

 !!!
 Warning
     If you plan on installing your build in a case, you should use low-profile sockets instead of these headers.
 There is a low profile socket guide available [here](sockets.md).
 You must use low profile sockets if you want case compatibility!
+Low profile sockets are also more flexible, and I highly suggest using them!

 1. Next let's put in the headers for our Blue Pill
 ![](images/build_guide/18-blue-pill-headers.jpg)